geomesa/geomesa-tutorials/geomesa-quickstart-accumulo/README.md

 Before you begin, you must have the following:

-* an instance of Accumulo 1.5 or 1.6 running on Hadoop 2.2.x
+* an instance of Accumulo 1.5, 1.6 or 1.7 running on Hadoop 2.2 or better
 * an Accumulo user that has both create-table and write permissions
+* the GeoMesa Accumulo distributed runtime [installed for your Accumulo instance](http://www.geomesa.org/documentation/user/installation_and_configuration.html#installing-the-accumulo-distributed-runtime-library)
-* a local copy of the [Java](http://java.oracle.com/) Development Kit 1.7.x
+* a local copy of the [Java](http://java.oracle.com/) JDK 8
 * Apache [Maven](http://maven.apache.org/) installed
 * a GitHub client installed